Review by Theresa Gehrig, Instruction Librarian What are the characteristics of a successful online student? ...READ MORE

 Coming This Fall: an E-book Pilot at CityU

-The Albright School of Education is conducting a pilot during fall quarter of two e-book delivery platforms: CaféScribe and Courseload.
+The Albright School of Education is conducting a pilot during fall quarter of two e-book delivery platforms: CaféScribe.
 Instructors and students in EDE 307, Special Education and Special Programs, will be testing features of these e-book platforms at CityU sites in Port Angeles, Tacoma, and Vancouver, Washington.

 CaféScribe and Courseload features include:

 - Online and offline access to required readings;

 - Individual and collaborative tools for learning such as highlighting, note taking, and annotations, and;

 - Savings of 40-80% over the cost of new texts.

 The objectives of this pilot are to identify solutions that:

 - Reduce the cost of required resources for students;